-Please note: The information in this article was correct at the time of publication on 31st March 2020, but, because of the impact of COVID-19, things are changing rapidly.
-We aim to keep this page updated, but check with your insurance provider or potential provider directly, to confirm any details.
+Please note: The information in this article was correct at the time of publication on 12 May 2020, but, because of the impact of COVID-19, things are changing rapidly.
+We aim to keep this page updated, but check with your insurance provider or potential provider directly to confirm any details.

 How do I go about getting an MOT?

-The Government is giving an MOT exemption lasting six months to owners of cars, motorcycles and vans, from 30 March 2020.
-This is to allow key workers who cannot work from home, to get to work, or for people who need to shop for essential food and medicine.
+The Government has given an MOT exemption lasting six months to owners of cars, motorcycles and vans, from 30 March 2020.
+This is to allow key workers, who cannot work from home, to get to work, or for people who need to shop for essential food and medicine.

 However, the Government says your vehicle must still be maintained in a roadworthy state, and some garages will stay open to carry out critical repair work.
 People can still be prosecuted if they drive unsafe vehicles.